-Secondary Packaging Level—Usually, the smallest saleable unit that must bear a unique serialized identifier as compared to a Primary Package such as a vail, a blister pack, or bottle.
+Secondary Packaging Level—Usually, the smallest saleable unit that must bear a unique serialized identifier as compared to a Primary Package such as a v, a blister pack, or bottle.

 Segment—Part of a market or industry.
 The pharmaceutical supply chain includes segments such as manufacturer, wholesaler, dispenser, contract manufacturing organization (CMO), third-party logistics (3PL) companies, and repackagers (also known as third-party packagers or 3PPs).

 Serial Number—Typically a portion or component of a Unique Identifier (UID) which provides uniqueness.
 Also known as a serial reference.

 sFTP—Secure File Transfer Protocol.
 A network protocol that provides file access, transfer, and management over a secure channel.

 SGLN—Serialized Global Location Number.
 A unique identifier to a physical location, such as a specific building or bin within a warehouse.
 The GLN is a GS1 format; the SGLN is an EPC format and is represented in Uniform Resource Identifier format, for example: urn:epc:id:sgln:0030001.12345.400.

 sGTIN—Serialized Global Trading Item Number.
 The combination of a Global Trade Identification Number and a serial number which uniquely identify an item.

 Site Server—A computer system located in a specific locale responsible for a location-specific function.
 In traceability systems, site servers usually refer to local servers which allocate serial numbers to packaging control systems and/or manage serial number information before it is transmitted to an enterprise traceability event repository.